43. Time Inconsistency of Ramsey Plans#

 clq = ChangLQ(β=0.85, c=2)

-The following code plots value functions for a continuation Ramsey planner.
+The following code plots policy functions for a continuation Ramsey planner.

 def compute_θs(clq):